PX4/PX4-Autopilot/nuttx/configs/z80sim/README.txt

        b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. The default setup for this configuration uses a windows native build.
+       NOTE that build does *NOT* work build successfully using SDCC 3.2.0:
+       Windows halts claiming that sdcclib is no long responding.
+3.2.0 is the latest released version as of this writing.
+This problem has, apparently been corrected in the repository; a snapshot data 11-23-2012 (3.2.1) did not have this problem.

+       This configuration was last verified sucessfully prior to the the configure to Kconfig/mconf tool using SDCC 2.6.0 built to run natively under Cygwin.

+    3. This configuration can be converted to run under Linux (or Cygwin or OSX), by modifying the configuration file as follows:

+        -CONFIG_HOST_WINDOWS=y
+        -CONFIG_WINDOWS_NATIVE=y
+        +CONFIG_HOST_LINUX=y

+        -CONFIG_Z80_TOOLCHAIN_SDCCW=y
+        +CONFIG_Z80_TOOLCHAIN_SDCCL=y

+       You make also have to change the value of CONFIG_APPS_DIR.
+You cannot use the default setenv.bat.
+Use configs/z80sim/script/setenv.sh instead.

-    2. The current configuration is untested.
-When last attempted on Ubuntu 12.10 with SDCC 3.2.0, the build failed with the following internal error:
+       When last attempted on Ubuntu 12.10 with SDCC 3.2.0 for Linux, the build failed with the following internal error:

          *** glibc detected *** sdcclib: malloc(): memory corruption: 0x09f09768 ***

+       I believe that this is related to the sdcclib error also reported under windows for SDCC 3.2.0.
+It can probably also be avoided by updating to a more recent snapshot.

   nsh